 However, when treating a DVT or PE, the length of treatment can vary depending on the likelihood that you’ll have another blood clot.
 And if you’re taking Eliquis to prevent blood clots and stroke because you have AFib, you’ll likely need to take it long term.

-Taking Eliquis can raise your risk for bleeding with certain surgical, medical, or dental procedures.
-To reduce your risk for bleeding, your doctor may recommend stopping Eliquis for a few days beforehand.
+Taking Eliquis can raise your risk of bleeding with certain surgical, medical, or dental procedures.
+To reduce your risk of bleeding, your doctor may recommend stopping Eliquis for a few days beforehand.
 If you’re planning to have a procedure, ask your doctor if you’ll need to stop taking Eliquis.
 Your doctor may have you take a different drug to prevent blood clots while you’re not taking Eliquis.
 And they’ll also tell you when to start taking Eliquis again.

 Are there any foods I should avoid while using Eliquis?

-You should avoid drinking grapefruit juice or eating grapefruit while taking Eliquis.
+Yes, you should avoid drinking grapefruit juice or eating grapefruit while taking Eliquis.
 This is because Eliquis can interact with grapefruit.

 Eliquis is broken down by a protein in your liver called CYP3A4.
 Grapefruit and grapefruit juice block this protein from working as it typically does.
 If CYP3A4 can’t properly break down the drug, the amount of Eliquis in your body can get too high.
-This may raise your risk for serious side effects.
+This may raise your risk of serious side effects.

 If you have questions about consuming grapefruit or grapefruit juice during your Eliquis treatment, talk with your doctor.